mirumee/ariadne/docs/mutations.rst

         user: User
     }

-Our client code may first perform an *optimistic update* before API executes mutation and returns response to client.
-This optimistic update will cause an immediate update of application interface, making it appear fast and responsive to the user.
-When mutation eventually completes a moment later and returns updated ``user`` one of two things will happen:
+Our client code may first perform an *optimistic update* before the API executes a mutation and returns a response to client.
+This optimistic update will cause an immediate update of the application interface, making it appear fast and responsive to the user.
+When the mutation eventually completes a moment later and returns updated ``user`` one of two things will happen:

-If mutation succeeded user doesn't see another UI update because new data returned by mutation was same as one set by optimistic update.
-If mutation asked for additional user fields that are dependant on username but weren't set optimistically (like link or user namechanges history), those will be updated too.
+If the mutation succeeded, the user doesn't see another UI update because the new data returned by mutation was the same as the one set by optimistic update.
+If mutation asked for additional user fields that are dependant on username but weren't set optimistically (like link or user name changes history), those will be updated too.

-If mutation failed changes performed by an optimistic update are overwritten by valid user state that contains pre-changed username.
-Client then uses ``error`` field to display error message in the interface.
+If mutation failed, changes performed by an optimistic update are overwritten by valid user state that contains pre-changed username.
+The client then uses the ``error`` field to display an error message in the interface.

-For above reasons it is considered a good design for mutations to return updated object whenever possible.
+For the above reasons it is considered a good design for mutations to return updated object whenever possible.

 .. note::
    There is no requirement for every mutation to have its own ``Payload`` type. ``login`` and ``logout`` mutations can both define ``LoginPayload`` as return type.
-It is up to developer to decide how generic or specific mutation payloads will be.
+It is up to the developer to decide how generic or specific mutation payloads will be.

 Inputs